firasm/jupyterbook_course_template/_sources/about/syllabus.md

 - Weekly prompt to accept the integrity pledge to keep you accountable.
 - A true willingness from the instructor (me) to help you learn and succeed in this course!

-A more detailed description of academic integrity, including the University’s policies and procedures, may be found in the [Academic Calendar](http://calendar.ubc.ca/vancouver/index.cfm?tree=3,54,111,0).
+A more detailed description of academic integrity, including the University’s policies and procedures, may be found in the [Academic Calendar](https://calendar.ubc.ca/vancouver/index.cfm?tree=3,54,111,0).

 ### My personal plea

-With these features, and many other little things, I sincerely hope that you will consider completing this course with maximum integrity so that you never have to feel guilty, ashamed, or disappointed in yourself and your actions!
+With these features, and several other little things, I sincerely hope that you will consider completing this course with maximum integrity so that you never have to feel guilty, ashamed, or disappointed in yourself and your actions!

 To make it even easier for you to decide what isn't allowed, below is a list of things that I **definitely** consider to be academic dishonesty: